 Continuation of studies according to the transfer criteriatop

-Access to Year 2 or Year 3 of the study programme of Mediterranean Agriculture on the basis of the Criteria for Transferring between Study Programmes is granted to students of a related first-cycle study programme or a pre-reform undergraduate study programme (adopted prior to 11 June 2004), provided that the following conditions have been met:
+Access to year 2 or year 3 of the study programme of Mediterranean Agriculture on the basis of the Criteria for Transferring between Study Programmes is granted to candidates of a related first-cycle study programme or a pre-Bologna reform undergraduate study programme, provided that the following conditions have been met:

-the student fulfils the requirements for admission to the study programme of Mediterranean Agriculture;
+the candidate fulfils the requirements for admission to the study programme of Mediterranean Agriculture

-completion of the first study programme which the student is transferring from ensures the acquisition of comparable competencies as those envisaged by the study programme of Mediterranean Agriculture; and
+the completion of the initial study programme which the candidate is transferring from ensures the acquisition of comparable competencies as those envisaged by the study programme of Mediterranean Agriculture

-Individual applications for transfer shall be considered by the relevant committee of UP FAMNIT.
-Apart from comparability between both fields of study, the committee shall also consider comparability between the study programmes, in accordance with the Criteria for Transferring between Study Programmes.
+Individual applications for transfer shall be considered by the relevant UP FAMNIT committee.
+Apart from comparability between both fields of study, the committee shall also consider the comparability between the study programmes, in accordance with the Criteria for Transferring between Study Programmes.

 For enrolment in the next study year it is necessary to collect at least 42 ECTS-credits from courses and exams in the current study year, and to fulfil all the study obligations (60 ECTS-credits) for the previous study year.